 Does your toddler find it hard to learn new words?
 Have you observed the environment he is exposed to when he learns?
 A new study found that too much background noise (TV, people talking, or traffic blast) at home or school can make it difficult for toddlers to learn new words.

-“Learning words is an important skill that provides a foundation for children’s ability to achieve academically,” said Brianna McMillan, a doctoral student at the University of Wisconsin-Madison and lead author of the study.
+“Learning words is an important skill that provides a foundation for children’s ability to succeed academically,” said Brianna McMillan, a doctoral student at the University of Wisconsin-Madison and lead author of the study.

 The study revealed that the environment your little one is surrounded by impacts what and how he learns.
 When your toddler is surrounded by a lot of stimuli, it becomes very hard for him to know what to focus on and what to ignore.
 As parents, we all want the best for our kids, and that includes giving them a peaceful and safe environment in which they can learn.
 However, some parents may be affecting their children’s language development without even realizing it.

-In fact, previous studies have shown that too much noise can affect children cognitively and physiologically with more negative school performance, higher levels of stress hormone cortisol, and increased heart rates.
+In fact, previous studies have shown that too much noise can affect children cognitively and physiologically resulting in more negative school performance, higher levels of stress hormone cortisol, and increased heart rates.

 As a final note – while limiting background noise can be helpful, you should not try to raise your kids in a completely silent environment.
-A study published earlier this year suggested that introduction to positive noise, such as giving kids a musical toy, can be surprisingly beneficial.
+A study published in 2016 suggested that introduction to positive noise, such as giving kids a musical toy, can be surprisingly beneficial.